ACCESS-NRI/MED-live-diagnostics/README.rst

 **Framework for monitoring and diagnostic analyses of the ACCESS model suite.**

-The ACCESS-NRI Model Live Diagnostics framework is designed to provide useful and practical Jupyter-based tools for the monitoring and diagnostic analyses of currently running (aka 'live') ACCESS climate models on the `Australian NCI supercomputer Gadi <https://nci.org.au/our-systems/hpc-systems>`_.
+The ACCESS-NRI Model Live Diagnostics framework is designed to provide useful and practical Jupyter-based tools for interactive monitoring and diagnostic analyses of currently running (aka 'live') ACCESS climate models on the `Australian NCI supercomputer Gadi <https://nci.org.au/our-systems/hpc-systems>`_.

 The primary purpose of the ACCESS-NRI Model Live Diagnostics package is to provide a simple, easy to use and accessible framework for the